peilin-chen/peilin-chen.github.io/_pages/about.md

 <a href="https://engineering.virginia.edu/faculty/xiaoxuan-yang">Xiaoxuan Yang</a>.
 His research focuses on designing energy-efficient algorithms,
 architectures, and systems for AI workloads, including CNNs, LLMs, and neuromorphic deep learning models.

-Prior to UVA, he earned a B.E. degree from Xidian University (XDU) in 2024, majoring in Integrated Circuit Design and Integration System.
+Prior to UVA, he earned a B.E. degree from Xidian University in 2024, majoring in Integrated Circuit Design and Integration System.
 During his undergraduate, he worked on designing the 64-bit pipeline RISC-V processor.

 ## Research Interests